Dreamcatcher (roller coaster)

 Dreamcatcher is a roller coaster in Bobbejaanland in Belgium.
 Originally opening in 1987 as Air Race, Dreamcatcher was designed and built by Vekoma.
 It was Europe's first suspended roller coaster.

 Ride details

 The track has a length of 1968 feet.
 After ascending the lift hill to a height of 82 feet, the track changes into a bending parcour before entering a triple downward helix that turns in a counterclockwise direction.
 The train exits into another descending helix, this time a double helix that turns in the clockwise direction, followed by the final brake run and return to the station.

-In 2019 the ride was expanded with optional virtual reality glasses.
+In 2019 the ride was expanded with optional virtual reality glasses but these were removed in 2020 due to COVID-19 pandemic and ongoing technical issues.